-Priority level Area of Focus Description structure as new functionality is identified for modernization.
-Map the new data model to the existing data structure to reconcile these data models. changes to the claim over time.
+Eventually, the data model will need to support user-facing features and downstream processes as well.
+It should allow for the relationships of the claim through all of its possible stages and track changes to the claim over time.
 It will also need to be able to track data specific to special programs.
 It will also need to support federal reporting and other legally-required functions.

-Example User Story (future state): "As an application development team member, I need to be able to change logic and introduce new logic quickly (and without impacting other areas of the application) so that DWD can deliver new services to claimants and employers within a reasonable (and legally required) timeframe" 4 Allow for easy querying of the database Meet data querying needs of integrated applications, business intelligence, and reporting.
+Example User Story (future state):

+"As an application development team member, I need to be able to change logic and introduce new logic quickly (and without impacting other areas of the application) so that DWD can deliver new services to claimants and employers within a reasonable (and legally required) timeframe"

+4 Allow for easy querying of the database Meet data querying needs of integrated applications, business intelligence, and reporting.
 Example User Story (future state): "As a business analyst, I need to test with live data in regression testing to have confidence in the changes" 5 Support ongoing efforts to modernize software development practices within BITs/DWD (automated testing, Continuous integration [CI]/continuous delivery [CD], agile, usercentered design) Put customer experience at the center of all development efforts to deliver value more quickly to end users.
 Improve time to delivery with an end-to-end path to production through continuous deployment and integration of code.
-Use automated testing to relieve manual

-Priority level Area of Focus Description processes conducted by staff and decrease production risks.
+Use automated testing to relieve manual processes conducted by staff and decrease production risks.
 Example User Stories (future state): "As a developer, I need to understand how the source data represents UI program needs so that I can build an automated method to verify if an alternate system with a different implementation is delivering an accurate outcome" "As a developer, I need automated testing within my CI/CD pipeline so that I can quickly update the system with bug fixes" "As a developer, I need documentation about the system and the responsibilities of its components so that I can get up to speed quickly with unfamiliar components"